Judge and Disclosure Database

-For the benefit of researchers and practitioners, we are proud to host a comprehensive and growing structured database of judges and the judiciary.
+For the benefit of researchers, practitioners, and the public we are proud to host a comprehensive and growing structured database of judges and their financial interests.

 We hope this database, its APIs, and its bulk data will be valuable tools for practitioners and researchers across the country.

-Free Law Project created this project with support from and in collaboration with Pre/Dicta, Justia, Elliott Ash of Princeton University, the National Science Foundation, the John S. and James L. Knight Foundation, Justia, and Pre/Dicta.
+Free Law Project created this project with support from and in collaboration with Pre/Dicta, Justia, Elliott Ash of Princeton University, the National Science Foundation, and the John S. and James L. Knight Foundation.

 The database is a constant work in progress, and we are regularly adding more judges and financial information.
 We need your support to do more of this work.